Deemanea/Reputation-Based-Decision-Accuracy-in-V2V-Communication-with-Limited-Infrastructure/README.md

 Next, use the tringle reputation distribution model to allocate reputation values to vehicles based on the simulation data.

-Run the Python script:

-python /path/to/python_analysis/Generate RepValues triangleDistrub.py
-This script will distribute reputation values among vehicles resulted from SUMO simulation.

 ****D. Run OMNeT++ Simulation****